havatv/qgisstandarddeviationalellipseplugin/help/source/index.rst

 Options
 =============

+- The user can choose between different methods

+  - Yuill (see introduction)

+  - CrimeStat (as implemented in the R package aspace)

-- The user can specify if only selected features are to be used (but if no features are selected, all features will be used)
+- Specify if only selected features are to be used (but if no features are selected, all features will be used)

-- The user can select an attribute for weighting.
+- Select an attribute for weighting (for Yuill's method).

+- For Yuill's method, it is possible to try a DOF (degrees of freedom) correction and a sqrt(2) correction
+  (to make the standard deviational ellipse equal to the standard distance deviation when the distribution of points is random and even in all directions).

 Implementation
 ================

-The calculations of the standard deviational ellipse is performed in a separate thread.
+The calculations of the standard deviational ellipse parameters is performed in a separate thread.

 Versions
 ===============
-The current version is 1.0.
+The current version is 1.1.

+- 1.1: Added the CrimeStat option
+       Added some more options and modified the user interface
 - 1.0: First official version.